-Today’s report on microplastics in drinking water by the World Health Organisation draws prominently on SAPEA’s evidence review report from earlier this year.
+Report on microplastics in drinking water by the World Health Organisation

 Quoting the SAPEA report, WHO scientists conclude that microplastics in drinking water do not appear to pose a health risk at current levels, as most of the small particles pass through the body without being absorbed.
 However, the report stresses that the findings were based on “limited information” and calls for greater research on the issue.